EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 This tutorial begins with with a self-consistent LDA calculation for Fe, a bcc magnetic metal, and follows it with a QSGW calculation.

-It proceeds in a manner similar to the [basic QSGW tutorial](/tutorial/gw/qsgw_si), and forms a starting point for other tutorials, for example the calculation of the [dynamical self-energy](/tutorial/gw/gw_self_energy/).
+It proceeds in a manner similar to the [basic QSGW tutorial](/tutorial/gw/qsgw_si);
+it also forms a starting point for other tutorials, for example the calculation of the [dynamical self-energy](/tutorial/gw/gw_self_energy/).

 ### _Table of Contents_